Skip to main content

 Not everyone should get a whole-body MRI at age 40.
 The right candidates have specific genetic risk, strong family history, prior cancer history, or persistent unexplained symptoms.
 For an average-risk 40-year-old, the value is mostly psychological, and the incidentaloma risk is real.

 Boutique scans cannot replace standard cancer screening like colonoscopy, mammography, low-dose CT for lung, or Pap smears.
 The standard tests have decades of outcome data.
-Boutique scans are additive, not substitutive, especially for the silent cancers without standard screening.
+Boutique scans are additive, not substitutive, particularly for the silent cancers without standard screening.

 A PET-CT scan combines a CT with a glucose-tagged radiotracer to highlight metabolically active cells, including most cancers.
 It is not a screening test for healthy adults because it delivers significant radiation (about 25 mSv) and produces too many false positives.
 PET-CT is used for staging known cancer and tracking treatment response.